dmlc/xgboost/rabit-learn/linear/README.md

   - Some scheduler in YARN do not honor CPU request, you can request more memory to grab working slots
 * Usually multi-threading improves speed in general
   - You can use less workers and assign more resources to each of worker
-  - This means less communication overhead and faster
+  - This usually means less communication overhead and faster running time

 Parameters
 ====